 Patients had to be recorded in the trauma registry and the trauma care quality database for inclusion.
 They also had to be 15 years or older, as the clinical management of children can differ significantly from that of adults.

 The trauma registry includes patients who either met the criteria for a trauma team activation at the hospital or were admitted without activation but had an Injury Severity Score (ISS) over 9.
-The ISS is based on the Abbreviated Injury Scale, which assigns a score from 1 to 6 to injuries in various body regions based on their severity.
-The AIS scores are then squared and summed for the three most severely injured body regions, resulting in a total ISS score ranging from 1 to 75 (35).

 The trauma care quality database includes all patients reviewed by the M&M board.
-In addition, these patients are selected for review at M&M conferences by two specialized nurses.
-After collecting data on patients registered between 2017 and 2021, we conducted a complete case ).
+After collecting data on patients registered between 2017 and 2021, we conducted a complete case analysis for all patients discussed (n=6310) at M&M conferences, which involved excluding any patients with missing data in either the outcome variable, the covariates, or the independent variables.

 Variables